 Do not confuse this with the funnel-shaped clouds which are also rotating, Once there is a thunderstorm present look at the base of the clouds for a couple of minutes if you see the base of the clouds slowly starting to rotate in one direction without them stopping it could indicate that a tornado is starting to form.
 In some cases there could be multiple clouds rotating, sometimes in opposite direction, sometimes this cancel each other out but they can also merge which will produce a tornado.

 If you are hooked up to the power grid you will notice that your lights will start to flicker.
-Not only your lights but all off your electrical devices will be powered on and off consecutively, in most cases, this is due to the effect of a tornado which has on the electrical power lines.
-If you still have electricity than the tornado has not affected yet the local power grid, but if your lights in the house start to flicker and then shot off entirely than it means the tornado has already destroyed the local power lines.
+Not only your lights but all of your electrical devices will be powered on and off consecutively, in most cases, this is due to the effect a tornado has on the electrical power lines.
+If you still have electricity then the tornado has not affected yet the local power grid, but if your lights in the house start to flicker and then shot off entirely then it means the tornado has already destroyed the local power lines.

 Depending on the size of the thunderstorm and of the tornado you will not always be able to see them directly.
 One tell-tale sign is seeing debris in the clouds, in most cases, these are small debris but once the tornado becomes powerful enough it can pick up entire houses.
-Debris produces a lot of casualties and victims as everyday items are propelled with the tornadoes power and even something as common as a wooden plank provided it has enough velocity it could do serious damage not only to humans but to buildings and vehicles as well.
+Debris produces a lot of casualties and victims as everyday items are propelled with the tornado’s power and even something as common as a wooden plank provided it has enough velocity it could do serious damage not only to humans but to buildings and vehicles as well.